Complete Guide to the Black-Capped Chickadee

 Show Table of Contents

-I find that Black-capped Chickadees, while small birds, have big personalities.
-Their unique nesting practices and social hierarchy influences their feeding and breeding behaviors making them far from ordinary.
+Their unique nesting practices and social hierarchy shape their behaviors, making them far from ordinary.
+Let's explore!

 Description: Size, Field Marks

-They have a plump, round body with a relatively short tail.
+Black-capped Chickadees belong to the Titmouse family and measure about five inches in length.
+They have a plump, round body and a relatively short tail.

-The bird's most prominent feature is its black cap that covers its head, extending from the eyes to the back of the head.
+Their most noticeable feature is a black cap that stretches from the eyes to the back of the head.

 Black-capped Chickadee puffed out feathers in winter